MATERIALS

 There are a number of casting resins available that can be used to make part of a mount, greatly improving support for objects with irregular surfaces.

 Sometimes called an interface, a resin cast conforms to a section of an object, allowing the mount to provide even support to the object and helps to avoid point-loading.
-A resin cast base or foot will greatly improve the stability of an object with an uneven
+A resin cast base or foot will greatly improve the stability of an object with an uneven bottom surface.

 Resin casts can be easily cut, sanded, painted, drilled or tapped.
 The resin should be tested beforehand for user safety as cutting and sanding can send potentially hazardous dust into the